collective-soundworks/soundworks/ROADMAP.md

 ### on-going

 - [StateManager]
-  + stabilize API (v1)
+  + stabilize API (v1) - see w/ Ricardo and Diemo
   + wrap in a `StateManageer` service
   + when stable, import to core and generalize its usage to all services?
+  + define if we want to dipatch if value didn't change (maybe option?)

 - [services]
-  + decouples existing service from the ones that will be removed
+  + decouples existing services from the ones that will be removed
+  + problem when requesting client side and not server side

 - [sockets]
   + remove `send`, `addListener`, etc from `server.sockets` (only keep `broadcast` methods there) (ok)

+  + add the client-side heartbeat stuff: https://www.npmjs.com/package/ws#other-examples
   + fix not sent errors messages (check `socket.OPENED` / `socket.CLOSED` ?)
   + update / configure path in sockets
   + update [thing.sockets] see if can share code w/ browsers clients
   + maybe move `broadcast` into `server.Socket`?
   + use isomorphic-ws for code sharing w/ thing clients
+  + review binaryBuffer encoding / decoding with new `fast-text-encoding`, i.e. see if we still need to copy buffers or if the `Buffer.offset` is properly taken in account

+  + install that and see if problems still occur: https://github.com/plantain-00/ws-heartbeat

 - [views]
   + explore `lit-html` and `lit-elements` as a possible replacements (ok)